AnarchistsPrime Price Down 79.4% Over Last 7 Days (ACP)

-AnarchistsPrime (CURRENCY:ACP) traded 80.2% lower against the U.S. dollar during the 24 hour period ending at 17:00 PM Eastern on December 26th.
-Over the last seven days, AnarchistsPrime has traded down 79.4% against the U.S. dollar.
-One AnarchistsPrime coin can now be purchased for about $0.0001 or 0.00000001 BTC on major cryptocurrency exchanges.
-AnarchistsPrime has a market cap of $365.00 and $564.00 worth of AnarchistsPrime was traded on exchanges in the last 24 hours.
+AnarchistsPrime (CURRENCY:ACP) traded 80.2% lower against the US dollar during the 24 hour period ending at 20:00 PM E.T. on December 29th.
+AnarchistsPrime has a total market capitalization of $365.00 and $564.00 worth of AnarchistsPrime was traded on exchanges in the last 24 hours.
+Over the last week, AnarchistsPrime has traded down 79.4% against the US dollar.
+One AnarchistsPrime coin can currently be purchased for approximately $0.0001 or 0.00000001 BTC on major cryptocurrency exchanges.

 - SecureCoin (SRC) traded flat against the dollar and now trades at $0.0003 or 0.00000003 BTC.